 At Human Aid & Advocacy we strive to ensure that all of our work is in accordance to Islamic guidance.
 We have a long tradition of taking counsel from scholars since our inception.
-In more recent times we have worked with the Islamic Council of Europe (ICE) to check our projects and ensure they are being applied correctly.
-Now we have moved to create our own independent board of scholars that are representative of the Muslim Community that will verify our projects.
+We now have an independent Islamic Scholars Board, in addition to the Islamic Finance Advisory, who we consult regarding our projects.

-The scholars that are part of our Islamic Scholars Board are listed below:
+The scholars that are part of our Islamic Scholars Board are:

 Shaykh Suliman Ghani completed his memorisation of the Qur'an, at a young age, in South Africa, before pursuing Islamic Studies in Pakistan.